-Modules being hoisted into place on site
+Time line of modules being hoisted into place on-site.

 The project completed construction Spring 2016 and residents began moving in June 1st, 2016.
 As of October 2016, the building is fully leased.
 Watch “Making Carmel Place“ by Antti Seppanen, to see the design and construction process behind Manhattan’s first micro-unit apartment building.

 Carmel Place in the heart of Kips Bay

 Client : Monadnock Development / NYC Department of Housing Preservation and Development

 Project Location : 335 E 27th Street, Kips Bay, Manhattan

 Status : 2013 – 2016

 Awards : 1st Prize, adAPT NYC Competition; AIA Institute Honor Award; AIA NY Design Honor Award; Residential Architect Design Awards, Citation, Affordable Housing; Fast Company Innovation by Design Award, Space, Places, Cities; Brick Industry Association Brick in Architecture Gold Award; Architizer A+ Awards, Special Mention, Architecture + Living Small.